postmanlabs/labs-docs/_posts/07_postman_for_public_apis/2016-07-11-run_button.md

 5. Embed this button onto your documentation pages or your GitHub repo's readme for the API.
 If you are not the dev doing the implementation, you just need to ask the front-end person responsible for where you want to show the button.

 **Important** - Once you generate the embed code for a particular collection, the button will point to the collection at that point in time.
-To update the collection users see, you'll need to update the collection link `(Collection menu > Share > Embed Button > Update)`.
+To update the collection users see when they use the Run button, you'll need to update the collection link `(Collection menu > Share > Embed Button > Update)`.

 [0]: https://www.getpostman.com/docs/collections
 [1]: https://www.getpostman.com/docs/importing_folders